Chuks-data-analyst/Data-Analytics-Portfolio/Global AI Job Market & Salary Trends/README.md

 ## Conclusion
 This project demonstrates how data analytics with Excel can uncover meaningful insights into the AI job market.
 By analyzing roles, skills, salaries, and hiring trends, the dashboard provides a clear resource for recruiters, job seekers, and business leaders.

+## Data Source
+The dataset used for this project was sourced from **[Kaggle](https://www.kaggle.com/)**.
+It contains job postings, salaries, and skill requirements related to the AI job market.